Sustainable Food Systems for Planetary Health

 BSc Dietetics, MSc Food Policy

-Vanessa is a public health nutritionist and food policy expert with extensive experience working across sectors to co-create a better food system.
+Vanessa is a public health nutritionist, food policy expert, network weaver and facilitator with extensive experience working across sectors to co-create a better food system.
 In her roles with some of the world’s largest food businesses, she has led the charge on developing, implementing and evaluating initiatives that genuinely make a positive impact on population health outcomes.

 Vanessa’s recent pro bono work includes leading Australia’s reformulation efforts at a Federal Government level as part of the Healthy Food Partnership.
 She is also an independent member of the Health Star Rating Advisory Committee.